r-hub/blog/content/post/2020-11-18-testthat-utility-belt/index.md

 -   In `tests/testthat/setup.R` you might do something like loading a package that helps your unit testing like `{vcr}`, `{httptest}` or `{presser}` if you're [testing an API client](https://books.ropensci.org/http-testing/).
 -   In a helper like `tests/testthat/helper.R` or `R/test-helpers.R` you might define variables and functions that you'll use throughout your tests, even [custom skippers](https://testthat.r-lib.org/articles/skipping.html#helpers).
 To choose between the two locations, refer to the table above and your own needs and preferences.
 Note that if someone wanted to study testthat "utility belts" à la [Bob Rudis](https://rud.is/b/2018/04/08/dissecting-r-package-utility-belts/), they would probably only identify helper files like `tests/testthat/helper.R`.

 You'll notice testthat no longer recommends having a file with code to be run after tests...
 So how do you clean up after tests?
-Well, use withr's various helper functions for deferring clean-up.
+Well, use [withr](https://withr.r-lib.org/index.html)'s various helper functions for deferring clean-up.
 So basically it means the code for cleaning lives near the code for making a mess.
-To learn more about this, read [the "self-cleaning text fixtures" vignette in testthat](https://testthat.r-lib.org/articles/test-fixtures.html).
+To learn more about this, read [the "self-cleaning text fixtures" vignette in testthat](https://testthat.r-lib.org/articles/test-fixtures.html) that includes examples.

 Files called from your tests
 ----------------------------